GitLiveApp/GitLive/_sections/visibility-vscode.md

 ### Live Difference View

-You can also use GitLive to see which particular lines are different in your teammates working copy, relative to yours.
+You can also use GitLive to see which lines have been changed by yourteammate.
 All you have to do is click on a filename, and a diff view visualising your teammates local changes compared to his latest pushed remote state opens up.

 ![See the changes in their working copy](/uploads/vscode-diff-view.gif "Diff View"){:class="screenshot"}